suprsend/suprsend-web-inbox/README.md

 # @suprsend/web-inbox

 This package is used for non react web applications.
-For react appliction use [@suprsend/react-inbox](https://docs.suprsend.com/docs/inbox-react)
+For react application use [@suprsend/react-inbox](https://docs.suprsend.com/docs/inbox-react)

 ### Documentation